Improving SDSS cosmological constraints through $\beta$-skeleton weighted correlation functions: Acknowledgments

 \section{Acknowledgments}

-This work is supported by National SKA Program of China (2020SKA0110401, 2020SKA0110402, 2020SKA0110100), the National Key R\&D Program of China (2020YFC2201600, 2018YFA0404504, 2018YFA0404601), the National Science Foundation of China (11890691, 12203107, 12073088, 12373005), the China Manned Space Project with No. CMS-CSST-2021 (A02, A03, B01), the Guangdong Basic and Applied Basic Research Foundation (2019A1515111098), and the 111 project of the Ministry of Education No. B20019.
+This work is supported by National SKA Program of China (Grants No. 2020SKA0110401, No. 2020SKA0110402, No. 2020SKA0110100), the National Key R and D Program of China (Grants No. 2020YFC2201600, No. 2018YFA0404504, No. 2018YFA0404601), the National Science Foundation of China (Grants No. 11890691, No. 12203107, 12073088, No. 12373005), the China Manned Space Project with No. CMS-CSST-2021 (( Projects No. A02, No. A03, No. B01), the Guangdong Basic and Applied Basic Research Foundation (2019A1515111098), and the 111 project of the Ministry of Education No. B20019.
 We also wish to acknowledge the Beijing Super Cloud Center (BSCC) and Beijing Beilong Super Cloud Computing Co., Ltd (\url{http://www.blsc.cn/}) for providing HPC resources that have significantly contributed to the research results presented in this paper.